SmartToolFactory/NavigationComponents-Tutorials/README.md

 * BottomNavigation with extension to create individual NavHostFragments and listen back stack changes
     * [Tutorial5-3NavigationUI-BottomNavigation-NestedNavigation](https://github.com/SmartToolFactory/NavigationComponents-Tutorials/tree/master/Tutorial5-3NavigationUI-BottomNavigation-NestedNavigation)

-* Examine memory leaks when extension funstion setupWithNavController for BottomNavigationView is inside a fragment
+* Examine memory leaks when extension function setupWithNavController for BottomNavigationView is inside a fragment
     * [Tutorial5-4NavigationUI-MemoryLeakCheck](https://github.com/SmartToolFactory/NavigationComponents-Tutorials/tree/master/Tutorial5-4NavigationUI-MemoryLeakCheck)

 * ViewPager2 inside a fragment with single navigation graph, navigates from the fragment ViewPager2 is in to next one